What Is Domain Reputation and How Can You Improve It?

 What Is Domain Reputation?

-Each mail service provider uses a unique algorithm to calculate domain reputation.
-Your score will be affected by the data each mailbox provider collects on emails sent from your domain.
-For example, if more Yahoo users have marked your emails as spam than Gmail users, your domain reputation is likely to be worse in Yahoo.
+Each provider collects data on emails sent from your domain.
+If more Yahoo users have marked your emails as spam than Gmail users, your reputation will be lower at Yahoo specifically.

-When an incoming mail server receives an email from your domain, it will check your reputation score to help it decide whether or not to deliver your message.
+When an incoming mail server receives an email from your domain, it checks your reputation score before deciding whether to deliver it.

-Mail services don’t just consider the domain of the email address you’re sending from.
-They’ll also look at:
+Mail services don’t just check the address you’re sending from.
+They also look at:

-• The return-path domain or bounce address where non-delivery receipts and SMTP error messages are sent
+• The return-path domain where non-delivery receipts and SMTP error messages are sent

 • The DKIM signing domain, used to authenticate your emails